fps/ladspamm/README.md

     dpkg -i ladspamm-1-Linux.deb

-# TESTING

-Build the example program with

-    make test

-and run it with

-    ./ladspamm-0-test

 # EXAMPLE

-Checkout the ladspamm-test.cc file for some usage info.
+Checkout the ladspamm-test.cc.in file for an example listing installed LADSPA plugins and some of their properties.

 # DOCUMENTATION